 Numerous highly specialized processes have now been developed in the production of jewelry.
 This enables designers to have their elegant designs cast by service providers into moulds.
 For example, wax moulds are then 3D-printed by corresponding equipment, in which rings or cufflinks, to name a few, are created.
 And exceptionally special geometries made of precious metal are created when the laser melts gold powder in an industrial metal printer.

-If you too would like to bring a little revolution into your production, we recommend that you visit Formnext, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 13 November 2020 in Frankfurt am Main.
+If you too would like to bring a little revolution into your production, we recommend that you take part to Formnext Connect, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 12 November 2020.
 Here you will find a wide variety of AM systems, the associated materials and upstream and downstream process steps as efficiently as possible in one place.

 - Watches and Jewelry